dongguanting/FollowRAG/README.md

 ### 📊 Test Cases

 <details>
-<summary>Click here! if you are curious about FollowRAG‘s test cases.</summary>
+<summary>🔍 Click here! if you are curious about FollowRAG‘s test cases.</summary>

 **Key-Value Introduction:**